 The Total Lunar Eclipse was observed on 31st January 2018 while the National Science day programme was held on the 28th of February.
 The observing sessions ended with a Visiting programme for Rural Schools organized by the Department of Social work and NSS as a part of the Prayas-2018 Camp.

 The CCD which have seen its first light in 2017 was calibrated and used by P.G Project students in this year.
 Soham Dey, an UG student, worked on Differential stellar photometry, identifying and measuring light from dim 8.5 magnitude stars.
-PG students Tanima Mondal and Sabyasachi Ghosh worked in Imaging and Data analysis leading to the construction of the H-R diagram for the spiral galaxy NGC230 in the constellation Cetus.
+PG students Tanima Mondal and Sabyasachi Chakraborty worked in Imaging and Data analysis leading to the construction of the H-R diagram for the spiral galaxy NGC230 in the constellation Cetus.